-The tax would be deducted @ 1% of the payment made to the supplier (the deductee) of taxable goods or services or both, where the total value of such supply, under a contract, exceed two lakhs fifty thousand (2,50,000/-); (excluding the amount of central tax, state tax, Union Territory tax, Integrated tax and cess indicated in the invoice).
+The tax would be deducted @1% of the payment made to the supplier (the deductee) of taxable goods or services or both, where the total value of such supply, under a contract, exceeds two lakh fifty thousand rupees (excluding the amount of Central tax, State tax, Union Territory tax, Integrated tax and cess indicated in the invoice).

-A TDS Certificate is required to be issued by deductor (the person who is deducting tax) in form GSTR-7A to the deductee (The supplier from whose payment TDS is deducted), within 5 days of crediting the amount to the government, failing which the deductor would be liable to pay a late fee of Rs.
-100 per day till the certificate is issued, but will not exceed more than 5000/-.
+The amount of tax deducted at source should be deposited to the Government account by the deductor by 10th of the succeeding month.
+The deductor would be liable to pay interest if the tax deducted is not deposited within the prescribed time limit.
+TDS Certificate: A TDS certificate is required to be issued by deductor (the person who is deducting tax) in Form GSTR-7A to the deductee (the supplier from whose payment TDS is deducted), within 5 days of crediting the amount to the Government, failing which the deductor would be liable to pay a late fee of Rs.
+100/- per day from the expiry of the 5th day till the certificate is issued.
+This late fee would not be more than Rs.
+5000/-.